-Sole proprietor or general partnership (vof)
+Sole proprietor or commercial partnership (vof)

-When you sell a sole proprietor business or transfer your share in a general partnership, you have to calculate discontinuation profit (in Dutch).
+When you sell a sole proprietor business or transfer your share in a commercial partnership, you have to calculate discontinuation profit (in Dutch).
 That is the difference between your company’s book worth and the actual value at the moment of transfer.
 You pay income tax over this profit.
 In some cases, you can deduct discontinuation relief.

 Ask an expert to help you